Student Health Archives – Page 2 of 8 – Academic HealthPlans

 Student Health

-It may be frustrating to learn that your college or university is requiring you to have health insurance.
+It may be frustrating to learn that your college or university is requiring you to have student health insurance.
 You are young and healthy and are already saddled with piling student debt.

 Here is some food for thought: young + healthy ≠ invincible.